-On the north east shore of the Lake of Menteith is the equally oddly named Port of Menteith, once significant enough to be chartered as a burgh (i.e. allowed to hold a regular market), but now little more than a hamlet.
+On the north east shore of the Lake of Menteith is the equally oddly named Port of Menteith, once significant enough to be chartered as a burgh (i.e. allowed to hold a regular market), but now little more than a hamlet with the Lake of Menteith Hotel and a church at its core.

 On arrival at Inchmahome's small pier you immediately become aware of the remarkable sense of tranquility and other-worldliness that pervades the island.
 The substantial ruins of the priory occupy the northern side of an island that measures no more than about 200 yards in any direction.
 Apart from the priory and its surrounds, most of the island is heavily wooded, and a walk around the circular path that follows the shore is a good way of getting your bearings.
-En route you see some truly magnificent trees, including some rare species.
+En route you see some truly magnificent trees, including some rare specimens and some that over centuries have distorted into truly remarkable shapes.
+And if you time it exactly right, for a few days each year you can also find the island of Inchmahome completely and beautifully cloaked in bluebells.

 You can think of priories as small scale abbeys.
 But they could still be pretty substantial, as the remains at Inchmahome show.
 Priories and abbeys typically followed a similar pattern, and this, too is clearly in evidence at Inchmahome.

-As you land on the island, the first structure you see is the priory church, aligned east-west on the northern side of the priory.
-This would have been the tallest building in the complex and it was usually placed on this side to avoid casting the rest of the priory in shadow.
-The east end of the church at Inchmahome is in reasonable shape, and there are the remains of a bell tower at the north west corner, plus some very pretty arches that once separated the nave from a north aisle.
+As you land on the island, the first structure you see is the priory church, aligned east-west on the northern side of the priory, which itself is on the north side of the island.
+The church would have been the tallest building in the complex and it was usually placed on this side to avoid casting the rest of the priory in shadow.
+The east end of the church at Inchmahome is well preserved and the east window much have been magnificent.
+There are also the remains of a bell tower at the north west corner, plus some very pretty arches that once separated the nave from a north aisle.
+The west doorway is still impressive, and the interior of the priory church is home to a number of graves and memorials added after the Reformation.

 To the south of the priory church, beyond its oddly dog-legged south wall, is the heart of the priory, the cloister.
-Most of the south and west ranges that once stood on two sides of the cloister have now gone, but the east range is in reasonable shape (as ruins go).
-The walls of the warming house still stand to reasonable height, and vaulting still covers the kitchen.
+Most of the south and west ranges that once stood on two sides of the cloister have now gone, but the east range is reasonably complete (as ruins go).
+The walls of the warming house still stand to a good height, and vaulting still covers the kitchen.

 The best preserved part of the priory is the chapter house, largely because it was converted into a mausoleum by the Graham family in the 1750s.
 Inside are examples of some of the decorative stonework found around the priory, plus some superb medieval effigies brought here for safe keeping from the priory church.